Mattio-cmd/SigmaNvim/README.md

 - ```Control + v``` will vertically split the window.
 - ```Shift + h``` will horizontally split the window.
 - ```Shift + k``` will bring a help menu in whatever happens you are positioned.

+## Extras
+- Shell script for changing the coloscheme depending on the hour of the day.
+- Wallpapers to match the colorschemes

 ## TO-DO
 [x] Have a clean codebase